cirosantilli/linux-cheat/dot/README.md

+#Dot

-plain text graph description language and name of a program that converts `.dot` files to images
+Plain text graph description language and name of a program that converts `.dot` files to images.

-can also describe graph appearance
+Can also describe graph appearance.